Saiganeshuppala/Zomato-Restaurant-Analysis---POWER-BI/README.md

 This project aims to:

-1.Analyze Zomato restaurant data for various countries, cities, and cuisines.
+1. Analyze Zomato restaurant data for various countries, cities, and cuisines.
-2.Visualize key metrics (e.g., number of restaurants, average rating, availability of online delivery, and table booking).
+2. Visualize key metrics (e.g., number of restaurants, average rating, availability of online delivery, and table booking).
-3.Identify patterns in restaurant ratings, cuisine popularity, and user engagement features.
+3. Identify patterns in restaurant ratings, cuisine popularity, and user engagement features.
-4.Provide insights that can inform marketing strategies, operational decisions, and user experience improvements.
+4. Provide insights that can inform marketing strategies, operational decisions, and user experience improvements.

 ## Data Sources